Altinn/altinn-studio-docs/content/app/development/data/attachments/_index.en.md

 When building your form in Altinn Studio, a file upload component is available.
-It is possible to upload multiple file attachments on one single component, and how many file upload components you use in your application will be determined by the characteristics of the documents you expect to be uplaoded and any restrictions you need to impose.
+It is possible to upload multiple file attachments on one single component, and how many file upload components you use in your application will be determined by the characteristics of the documents you expect to be uploaded and any restrictions you need to impose.
 (see [configuration of file attachments](#submission-of-attachments-with-api-call) for more information on this).